-AF Principle Preventive and mitigation measures Responsible • child labour. • Regular assessment of child labour risks and response mechanisms County profiles to include consultation with communities on child labour.
-Raise awareness on not using child labour.
-As should be sensitised on the importance of addressing child labour in the project and what regulations/ mechanisms need to be observed/ implemented.
+AF Principle Preventive and mitigation measures Responsible · child labour. • Regular assessment of child labour risks and response mechanisms • County profiles to include consultation with communities on child labour. • Raise awareness on not using child labour. • As should be sensitised on the importance of addressing child labour in the project and what regulations/ mechanisms need to be observed/ implemented.
 Principle 7: Ethnic diversity None n/a Principle 8: Involuntary The project will not support any sub-project that will cause CALRF PMU With assistance resettlement any physical or economic displacement of people.
-It will from Ministry of Agriculture automatically exclude sub-projects that: • Excluded at screening Require physical displacement of people. stage.
-Temporary economic activities disruptions can be allowed stage. for and treated in line with the SECAP requirements.
-Permanently block the access to or use of land, water points and other livelihood resources used by others Principle 9: Protection of It is unlikely the project will have any negative impact on CALRF PMU With assistance natural habitat critical natural habitats, as protected areas will be de facto from: excluded from project activities.
-The project will identify: • ZEMA i) The presence in or near the project area of natural Ministry of habitats, Agriculture ii) The potential of the project to impact directly, indirectly, or cumulatively upon natural habitats.
-Excluded at screening Sensitive habitats should be avoided.
-(Wetlands) stage.
-However, should there be and stream banks) any unforeseen case, each Clearing should be limited to working areas only, affected critical natural habitat and these include areas for foundations for agriculture to be analysed on the nature and infrastructures. the extent of the impact • Revegetation and reforestation must be prioritized. including direct, indirect, (e.g., Planting grass, and trees as appropriate) cumulative, or secondary Over abstraction of construction materials like impacts; the severity or sand and gravel should be avoided. significance of the impact; and Habitat restoration must be done where effects a demonstration that the impact have been caused i.e., refilling burrows pits and regressing is consistent with management bare areas. plans and affected area Appropriate containment measures for all custodians.
-Thereafter, all operational areas and proper disposal of used lubricants. necessary protective measures will be carried out during • Soil erosion control measures (e.g., re-vegetation, implementation. reseeding of grasses, land preparation, terracing, use of imprementation. gabions, stabilization of banks etc.) Revegetation, re-grassing of all bare surfaces Minimization of vegetation clearing to working areas only Principle 10: Conservation of The project will identify: CALRF PMU With assistance biological diversity i.
+It will from Ministry of Agriculture automatically exclude sub-projects that: Excluded at screening Require physical displacement of people. stage.
+Temporary economic activities disruptions can be allowed suge. for and treated in line with the SECAP requirements.
+Permanently block the access to or use of land, water points and other livelihood resources used by others Principle 9: Protection of It is unlikely the project will have any negative impact on CALRF PMU With assistance natural habitat critical natural habitats, as protected areas will be de facto from: natural natitat excluded from project activities.
+The project will identify: i) The presence in or near the project area of natural habitats, Ministry of ii) The potential of the project to impact directly, Agriculture indirectly, or cumulatively upon natural habitats. .
+Encluded at a marine Sensitive habitats should be avoided.
+(Wetlands • Excluded at screening and stream banks) stage.
+However, should there be any unforeseen case, each • Clearing should be limited to working areas only, and these include areas for foundations for agriculture affected critical natural habitat infrastructures. to be analysed on the nature and the extent of the impact • Revegetation and reforestation must be prioritized. including direct, indirect, (e.g., Planting grass, and trees as appropriate) cumulative, or secondary Over abstraction of construction materials like impacts; the severity or sand and gravel should be avoided. significance of the impact; and • Habitat restoration must be done where effects a demonstration that the impact have been caused i.e., refilling burrows pits and regressing is consistent with management bare areas. plans and affected area Appropriate containment measures for all custodians.
+Thereafter, all necessary protective measures operational areas and proper disposal of used lubricants. will be carried out during • Soil erosion control measures (e.g., re-vegetation, implementation. reseeding of grasses, land preparation, terracing, use of implementation. gabions, stabilization of banks etc.) • Revegetation, re-grassing of all bare surfaces Minimization of vegetation clearing to working areas only Principle 10: Conservation of The project will identify: CALRF PMU With assistance biological diversity i.
 The presence in or near the project area of critical from: biodiversity, • ZEMA ii.
 The potential of the project to impact directly, Ministry of indirectly, or cumulatively upon critical biodiversity, Agriculture iii.
-Native and adaptive tree species to be used for / ignountail afforestation/reforestation, excluding non-native and potentially invasive species.
+Native and adaptive tree species to be used for afforestation/reforestation, excluding non-native and potentially invasive species.
 Conservation works If critical biodiversity exists and there is a potential of the will be conducted throughout project to impact the habitat, the project will: the project life. i.
 Describe the elements of known biological